chiefmikey/name-generator/README.md

 # **Name Generator**

-For all social media users undergoing an identity crisis:
+For all social media users undergoing an identity crisis

+- Grew user interest with dynamic data generated from a variety of external APIs
+- Defined application structure by creatively utilizing uniquely shaped data from public sources
+- Minimized response times by serving stored results from a persistent NoSQL database

-## **Name Generator** is all you need to succeed with your mid-life "rebrand"!
+## **Name Generator** is all you need to succeed with your mid-life "rebrand"

 If your social profile is feeling stale or outdated, pump it full of our prescription for this sweet sugary dose of *rad*.
 Just answer a few simple questions about your personality and suddenly all of your problems will dissolve into oblivion as you revel in the shining glory that is your brand new name.